steveiliop56/tinyauth-docs/docs/getting-started.md

 # Getting Started

-As promised in the readme, tinyauth is extremely easy to get up and running.
+As promised, tinyauth is extremely easy to get up and running.

 ::: info
 Tinyauth by default ships with the traefik proxy, if you are using a different proxy there are available guides for [Nginx Proxy Manager](/docs/guides/nginx-proxy-manager) and [Caddy](/docs/community/caddy).